edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 Status
 ------
-Edinburgh and most of Scotland moves to Tier 3 from 26th April and will likely move to Tier 2 from the 17th May.
-There is no longer a country-wide travel restriction within Scotland although local restrictions may be brought in for cluster management.
-The lab reopens on a booking only basis from the 26th April.
+Edinburgh and most of Scotland is in Tier 2 from the 17th May.
+There is no longer a country-wide travel restriction within Scotland although local restrictions apply to Glasgow and Moray which remain at Tier 3.
+Due to the restrictions on indoor social distancing in business premises remaining at 2m, there are no changes from Tier 3 rules and the lab remains on a booking only basis.
 There is no restriction on the type of activity although where work can be carried out at home, it still should be.

+We note that in-home restrictions in Tier 2 have been substantially reduced and members wishing to socialise may wish to consider arranging activities in their own homes and gardens.

 Scope
 -----